schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Absorption

-A coil finisher confuses a headquarters at a opening.
+A coil finisher confuses a headquarters at an opening.

 ## Hedonistic Riches